MostafaHikal/UniGuide/README.md

 # Router Decision Flow

-The Router is responsible for selecting the correct pipeline.
+The Router receives the query mode selected by the user in the interface and directs the request to the corresponding pipeline.

 ![Router & Mode Flowchart](assets/Router%20&%20Mode%20Flowchart.png)